sarahendren/sarahendren/_projects-lab/the-white-cane-as-technology.markdown

 date: 2013-11-16 16:26:00 -05:00
 position: 6
 image: "/uploads/white%20cane%20as%20tech%20jpg.jpg"
-image-caption: an image of the Atlantic Tech with the article's headline
+image-alt: an image of the Atlantic Tech with the article's headline
 date-display: 2013
 type: essay
 tags: